 - See also: linux, unix, antlr

-- I have 60 facts about Rascal. what would you like to know? email me and let me know how I can help.
+- Have a question about Rascal not answered here?
+Email me and let me know how I can help.

 Example code from Linguist:

 module Syntax extend lang::std::Layout; extend lang::std::Id; start syntax Machine = machine: State+ states; syntax State = @Foldable state: "state" Id name Trans* out; syntax Trans = trans: Id event ":" Id to;